 My publications comprise nearly a hundred papers, book chapters and books.
 Although predominantly on topics of plant morphology, some of them deal with various aspects of biology, alternative holistic medicine, philosophy, and spirituality.

 I lectured at many universities around the world, including Harvard University, and the Universities of California, Paris, Berlin, Zurich, Delhi, Malaya, and Singapore.
 I presented papers at many national and international conferences and symposia and also organized symposia at international congresses.
 To learn more about the relation of science and spirituality, I attended several symposia on science and consciousness.
 In 1995 I was invited to give a talk on the relation of science, especially life science, and spirituality at the 60th birthday celebrations of the Dalai Lama.

 Since I retired in 1997, I research and write on broad and integral topics of science, philosophy, and spirituality (see Present Interests and Publications).
-I give talks and workshops on various general topics such as the relation of science and spirituality, the importance of Yin-Yang, and alternative medicine.
-Furthermore, I facilitate various types of meditation such as dancing and laughing meditation, including laughter yoga.
+I gave talks and workshops on various general topics such as the relation of science and spirituality, the importance of Yin-Yang, and alternative medicine.
+Furthermore, I facilitated various types of meditation such as dancing and laughing meditation, including laughter yoga.

 Photo courtesy of Shelley Cohl